thanpolas/toddmotto.github.io/_posts/2013-12-09-a-comprehensive-dive-into-nodelists-arrays-converting-nodelists-and-understanding-the-dom.md

 var divs = [].slice.call(document.querySelectorAll('div'));
 {% endhighlight %}

 ...
-But I wouldn't advise it, this can cause issues with other libraries, even though it's not as sexy and is a bit longer, use the long version and you'll be writing more bulletproof code.
+But I wouldn't advise it, this can cause issues with other libraries, even though it's sexier and shorter, use the long version and you'll be writing more bulletproof code.

 #### Looping through NodeLists on-the-fly